Michael Carone, MathWorks

 Intelligent systems drive the technology of daily life.

-But how do you implement smart systems efficiently, and with high quality?
+But how do you implement these systems efficiently and with high quality?

-For example, a smart wind turbine adapts to wind conditions to optimize power generation.
+For example, a wind turbine adapts to wind conditions to optimize power generation.

-Simulink’s state-of-the-art solvers support the simulation of a broad range of analog, digital, mixed signal, and multi-rate systems.
+The state-of-the-art solvers in Simulink support the simulation of a broad range of analog, digital, mixed-signal, and multirate systems.

 You can configure your model to have just the right amount of detail for your task.
 For example, you can use an ideal actuator model to determine sizing requirements, and then switch to a model with hydraulic components to design your embedded software.

-You can compare the performance of your algorithm as it evolves to meet your specifications.
+You can analyze the performance of your algorithm as it evolves to meet your specifications.

-Simulink add-on products provide additional capabilities for Model-Based Design.
+Simulink add-on products provide additional capabilities for Model-Based Design that allow you to:

-You can achieve design efficiency using tools specific to controls, signal processing, and communications applications.
+You can improve your design efficiency using tools specific to controls, signal processing, and communications applications.

-From the model, you can generate code to prototype and test in real-time, and deploy onto your embedded system.
+From the model, you can generate code to:

 Throughout this development process, you continuously verify and validate the design.

-Model-Based Design with Simulink – it’s transforming the way engineers work.
+Model-Based Design with Simulink is transforming the way engineers work.